UMNLibraries/ga-event-track/README.md

   <script src="jquery.ga-event-track.min.js"></script>
   ```

+#### Forms

-2. Forms: Add an attribute class "ga-track-forms" to any form you wish to track
+2. Forms: On the body element, add a "ga-track-forms" class attribute to any webpage with forms you wish to track.

   ```html
   <body class="ga-track-forms">